Many colorful speech bubbles with the word Blah

 There is certainly plenty more to be said about what belongs in a sponsorship proposal and how to structure it, but getting the focal point right gets you halfway there.

 For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.
-You may also be interested in my latest white paper, “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.
+You may also be interested in my white papers, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.

 If you need additional assistance, I offer sponsorship consulting and strategy sessions, sponsorship training, and sponsorship coaching.
-I also offer a comprehensive sponsorship capacity-building service for large, diverse, and decentralised organisations.
+I also offer a comprehensive Sponsorship Systems Design service for large, diverse, and decentralised organisations.

 Please feel free to drop me a line to discuss.